GOFUVI/hf_eolus_geo_tools/README.md

 After this step, you have a table of row-to-node links ready for analysis.
 For grid table structure and creation details, see [docs/grids.md].

+Lat/Lon prefilter window

+- Window derivation: For each data point at latitude φ and a search radius r (km), the query computes a rectangular window in degrees using:
+  - Δlat ≈ r / 110.574
+  - Δlon ≈ r / (111.320 · cos φ)
+  These constants approximate kilometers per degree of latitude/longitude on WGS84; the longitude term shrinks with latitude.
+The window is intentionally generous to avoid false negatives, and the final geodesic filter removes any false positives.
+- Edge cases: Near the poles (|φ| → 90°), Δlon grows large; near the antimeridian (±180°), the simple BETWEEN check does not wrap, so very large windows may need care if the area straddles ±180°.
+For typical radii (≤ 10–25 km) away from these extremes, the prefilter is effective and fast.
+See also [\[7\]][7] for background on degree lengths.

 Accuracy and trade‑offs

 - Distance model: Mapping casts both geometries to Trino/Athena’s spherical geography and evaluates `ST_Distance` (great‑circle distance on a sphere with mean Earth radius).
 Implementations typically use the haversine or related spherical law‑of‑cosines formulation[\[5\]][5].